static-dev/spike-core/readme.md

 - **babelConfig**: A [configuration object for Babel](http://babeljs.io/docs/usage/options/) for JS processing.
 - **bundleName**: The name of your resulting js bundle from webpack.
 Defaults to `bundle.js`.
 - **dumpDirs**: An array of directories which, if direct children of the project root, will dump their contents to the root on compile.
 Defaults to `['views', 'assets']`.
+- **locals**: An object containing locals to be passed to jade views.
+This can be used for values, functions, any sort of view helper you need.
+- **ignore**: An array of regexes, each one defining a file pattern to be ignored from compilation.

 Roots exposes a simpler and more straightforward configuration interface than if you were to set up the webpack configuration yourself.
 However, if you'd like to directly edit the webpack config, you can still do this after the project has been instantiated through the `config` property on each instance.